 Its one of london’s top attractions and its my personal best thing to do in London!
 Regardless of whether it’s customers on their way to the retail chain clad Oxford Street (only a couple of roads north), business people on their way to work or vivacious club goers passing through around evening time, Piccadilly is continually droning with action and tours.

 Travelers strongly prescribe a visit to Piccadilly Circus for its closeness to eateries, shops and nightlife spots as well as the vitality and fervor it provides.
 For the best vibe, some propose you visit Piccadilly around evening time.
-This is when the neon lights of the billboards reflect on the Eros Statue and the Edwardian-period buildings.
+This is when the neon lights of the billboards reflect on the Eros Statue and the Edwardian-period buildings; a great time to seo London at its best.
 It is important to note that Piccadilly Circus isn’t a genuine circus as you may expect.
 Rather, the name alludes to the circle at which a bunch of significant streets meet.
 Viewing this place is free and many of London’s best tours and best rated tours incorporate a stop at Piccadilly Circus.

 7. Hyde Park and Kensington Gardens